 Michigan trout fishing comes in many shapes and sizes.
 For instance, steelhead and lake run browns to small wild brook trout and everything in between.
 Consequently, Michigan trout fishing is fantastic.
 When it comes to fly fishing, Michigan trout fishing really excels.

 According to the Michigan DNR there are around 20,000 miles of coldwater trout streams in the state of Michigan.
 The state rates 850 miles of these streams as excellent fly fishing streams.
 They picked these waters for hatch quality, wadeability, excellent wild trout populations and a history of quality fly fishing.
 These are the best waters to sample Michigan trout fishing.

-When an angler goes Michigan trout fishing he or she should be prepared to fly fish with any method appropriate at that time of the season.
+When an angler goes Michigan trout fishing he or she should be prepared to fly fish with any method appropriate to catch fish at that time of the season.
 Different waters and different dates require an angler to be able to fish dries,streamers and nymphs.
 Fishing with different methods usually means using different line weights.
 Many anglers try to fish with just one rod but would be better served with several different line weights for different conditions.
-I like to use a 5 weight for dry flies and nymphs and a 7 weight to streamer fish.
+I like to use a 5 or 6 weight for dry flies and nymphs and a 7 weight to streamer fish.
 Steelhead will necessitate a heavier rod, usually an 8 weight.

-Hire a quality guide and give Michigan trout fishing a try.
+In conclusion, hire a quality guide and give Michigan trout fishing a try.
 You won’t be disappointed.